 Together, we will examine the disconnection of humans from nature and each other, and how this disconnection is linked to the climate crisis and climate grief.
 The program will invite you to take a pause from the urgency of action, and to develop a greater understanding of the complexity of these issues and our role in perpetuating harmful and unsustainable systems.

 Through workshops, activities, readings and self-reflection, you can expect to:

-- Learn to recognize limits of approaches to “doing good” that reinforce systemic injustice, and consider how we are complicit in the problems we are trying to address
+Learn to recognize limits of approaches to “doing good” that reinforce systemic harm, and consider how we are complicit in the problems we are trying to address

 Benefits of participating

 As a result of participating in the program, you will have the opportunity to develop more complex analyses of sustainability and related global and local challenges.

 You will learn to consider different ways of posing and solving problems, sit with difficult questions without seeking immediate solutions or alternatives, and develop the tools and capacities to be self-reflexive, respond in new ways, and inform new practices.

 - Develop more complex, nuanced, and self-implicating analyses of sustainability and related local and global challenges